tunahanertekin/docs/docs/introduction/for-whom.md

 # For Whom?

-Robolaunch is meticulously crafted to meet the diverse needs of professionals in the fields of AI and robotics.
+robolaunch is meticulously crafted to meet the diverse needs of professionals in the fields of AI and robotics.
 Whether you're a seasoned expert or a newcomer to the realm of cutting-edge technology, robolaunch caters to a broad spectrum of roles, empowering individuals and teams to thrive in their respective domains.

 - **Robotics Engineers:**
-Robolaunch is tailored for robotics engineers seeking a comprehensive platform for developing, training, and deploying robotic applications.
+robolaunch is tailored for robotics engineers seeking a comprehensive platform for developing, training, and deploying robotic applications.
 The streamlined environment facilitates collaboration and accelerates the development lifecycle, allowing robotics engineers to focus on advancing the capabilities of their robotic systems.

 - **Simulation Engineers:**
 For simulation engineers, robolaunch provides a versatile environment for creating realistic simulations.
 The platform's GPU capabilities enhance simulation performance, enabling engineers to design and test complex scenarios with unparalleled accuracy, ultimately contributing to more robust real-world implementations.

 - **MLOps Engineers:**
-Robolaunch caters to MLOps engineers by offering a containerized, Kubernetes-orchestrated environment.
+robolaunch caters to MLOps engineers by offering a containerized, Kubernetes-orchestrated environment.
 This ensures consistency across development, testing, and deployment stages, making it easier for MLOps teams to manage and scale machine learning operations efficiently.

 - **Data Scientists:**
 Data scientists find a powerful ally in robolaunch's cloud-based IDEs coupled with GPU resources.
 The platform facilitates collaborative coding, quick experimentation, and seamless access to data, empowering data scientists to extract valuable insights and drive informed decision-making.